Gene Therapy Breakthrough

 Zolgensma® makes up for the missing or non-working survival motor neuron 1 (SMN1) gene, which helps motor neurons work properly.
 The new gene tells motor neuron cells to produce more survival motor neuron (SMN) protein, which motor neuron cells need to survive and support muscle functions.

-The results of the trial have been positive, with all 29 children alive and meeting developmental milestones.
-The final results of the SPR1NT trial were published in articles in Nature Medicine.
 Site-based lead for the study and Paediatric Neurologist at Sydney Children’s Hospital Network and UNSW Sydney Associate Professor Michelle Farrar said the results of the trial were a potential game-changer for both clinicians and families affected by SMA.

 “The results are extremely encouraging because not only are the children surviving with this therapy, but most are meeting the developmental milestones of any normal baby, which is unheard of,” Associate Professor Farrar said.